Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Suctioning

-For most hospital births, it is routine procedure to suction the baby's mouth and nose as soon as the head emerges on the perineum.
-Either a deep suction hose will be used or a bulb syringe to extract any mucus or meconium that may be present.
+For most hospital births, it is routine procedure to suction the baby's mouth and nose as soon as the head emerges on the perineum, in advance of its full birth.
+Either a deep suction hose or a bulb syringe will be used to extract any mucus or meconium that may be present.

 Top of Page